-In recent years, several commercial companies have advertised a service that banks ?leftover? umbilical cord blood after birth for potential use by the baby or other family members for a possible future illness that could require stem cell transplantation.
+In recent years, several commercial companies have advertised a service that banks leftover umbilical cord blood after birth for potential use by the baby or other family members.
+This is used for a possible future illness that could require stem cell transplantation.
 There is a significant cost associated with processing and cryopreservation of this blood (approximately $1,500 initially and then $100 per year for storage).

 The third trimester is a good time to consider whether you want to breast-feed or formula feed your baby.
-Pediatricians and dietitians generally recommend that you breast-feed your baby for the first year of life.
+Doctors generally recommend that you breast-feed your baby for the first year of life.
 Exceptions are women with HIV or AIDS, active tuberculosis, and some forms of hepatitis.
-Talk to your health care provider if you have any concerns about being able to breast-feed.
+Talk to your doctor if you have any concerns about being able to breast-feed.

 Breast-feeding has benefits for the mother, including:

-- decreased risk of obesity and diabetes later in life; and
+- decreased risk of obesity and diabetes later in life

 Call the labor and delivery department or the nursery at your hospital.
-Most hospitals let you tour the facilities before your labor and delivery, if you want.
+Most hospitals let you tour the facilities before your labor and delivery.

 In addition to calling your healthcare provider, you should also call your health insurance company.
 Each insurance company has its own rules about this.
 Most allow you to notify them within 24 hours of admission.
 Talk to your health insurance company representative to check on their requirements.